 • results (array of objects) — One result per input item, in the order requested:

-• embeddings (array of floats, size: 1024) — Mean embedding vector representing the entire antibody sequence; numerical values unbounded.
+• embeddings (array of floats, size: 1024) — Mean embedding vector for the encoded input; numerical values unbounded.

-• residue_embeddings (array of arrays of floats, shape: [sequence_length, 1024]) — Embedding vectors for each residue position in the antibody sequence; numerical values unbounded.
+• residue_embeddings (array of arrays of floats, shape: [sequence_length, 1024]) — Per-residue embedding vectors for the encoded input; numerical values unbounded.

 Example response: